 Even worse, they could use large shipments of BabyChakra products to identify wealthy customers purchasing lots of new items from the company.
 With such information, they could commit highly targeted burglaries and house break-ins targeting these families.

 BabyChakra’s cloud account contained millions of photos, including many of young children.
 Unfortunately, this could also attract online predators interested in collecting such photos for personal use.

 While India doesn’t have robust data protection laws in place, BabyChakra could face numerous issues resulting from this data breach.

 Customers who learn their data was leaked to the entire internet may no longer feel comfortable making purchases from BabyChakra.
 While the company claims to be the #1 parenting brand in India, it’s an incredibly competitive industry, and customers will have plenty of options for switching to rival providers.

-Simultaneously, BabyChakra’s rivals could jump on the data breach and exploit it in aggressive negative marketing campaigns against the company.
-Rival companies could also go a step further and use the data records to micro-target BabyChakra’s users with ad and email campaigns, inundating them with manipulative messages.
+At the same time, BabyChakra's competitors could seize the opportunity presented by the data breach and utilize it for aggressive negative marketing campaigns aimed at the company.
+Additionally, rival firms may take an extra step and leverage the compromised data to specifically target BabyChakra's users through ad and email campaigns, overwhelming them with manipulative messages.